Making the complete OpenAIRE citation graph easily accessible through compact data representation

 \section{Overview}

-\paragraph{Repository location} We use two repositories, Zenodo to share our data and fixed version of the processing pipeline, and git repository on Codeberg to facilitate sharing and further development of the processing pipeline. \begin{description} \item[Data repository] \href{https://zenodo.org/records/18402100}{https://zenodo.org/records/18402100} \item[Code repository] \href{https://codeberg.org/Zmeos/OpenAIRE-citation-extraction}{https://codeberg.org/Zmeos/OpenAIRE-citation-extraction} \end{description}
+\paragraph{Repository location} We use two repositories, Zenodo to share our data and fixed version of the processing pipeline, and git repository on Codeberg to facilitate sharing and further development of the processing pipeline. \begin{description} \item[Data repository] \href{https://zenodo.org/records/19207803}{https://zenodo.org/records/19207803} \item[Code repository] \href{https://codeberg.org/Zmeos/OpenAIRE-citation-extraction}{https://codeberg.org/Zmeos/OpenAIRE-citation-extraction} \end{description}

 \paragraph{Context} The OpenAIRE graph \citep{rettberg2012openaire, manghi_2025_17098012} is a large knowledge graph storing several kinds of research data.
-In this work we focus on extracting the citations and publications from that dataset, distilling it, and making it more accessible.
+In this work we focus on extracting the citations and publications from that dataset, distilling the information to make it more accessible.

-There are several other citations graphs; OpenAlex \citep{priem2022openalex}, Open Research Knowledge Graph \citep{jaradeh2019open}, Crossref \citep{hendricks2020crossref} and OpenCitations \citep{peroni2020opencitations} among others.
-These datasets differ in many ways, some datasets are only citation graphs, while others like OpenAlex and OpenAIRE are research knowledge graphs that record much more than just citations and publications.
+There are several other citations graphs available -- OpenAlex \citep{priem2022openalex}, Open Research Knowledge Graph \citep{jaradeh2019open}, Crossref \citep{hendricks2020crossref} and OpenCitations \citep{peroni2020opencitations}.
+These datasets differ in many ways, some are only citation graphs, while others like OpenAlex and OpenAIRE are research knowledge graphs that record much more than just citations and publications.
 The datasets also differ in their publication coverage \citep{martin2021google, culbert2025reference} and how the works are indexed, e.g. how they determine taxonomy \citep{ciuciu2025scientific}.
-Details of publication coverage between OpenAIRE and other open datasets are not well explored and it is not sufficient to compare publication numbers since these datasets aggregate publications from multiple sources, thus a large node number might simply be due to subpar de-duplication.
+Details of publication coverage between OpenAIRE and other open datasets are not well explored -- a subset of OpenAIRE has been compared to OpenAlex~\citep{ciuciu2024assessing}, but to the best of our knowledge, no coverage analysis to the extent of previous works like \citep{martin2021google} or \citep{culbert2025reference} has taken place.
+It is not sufficient to compare publication numbers since these datasets aggregate publications from multiple sources and a large node number might simply be due to poor de-duplication.